xonsh/xonsh/docs/tutorial.rst

 This is only available in subprocess-mode because ``|`` is otherwise a Python operator.
-If you are unsure of what pipes are, there are many great refernces out there.
+If you are unsure of what pipes are, there are many great references out there.
 You should be able to find information on StackOverflow or Google.